 Two different types of classifications are addressed in this work.
-First, a binary classification is carried on, where the final aim is to label the tested records from the structure system as either "damaged" or "undamaged".
+First, a binary classification is carried on, where the final aim is to label the tested records from the structure system as either "damaged" or "undamaged."
 Then a multiclass classification is exploited where the goal is to distinguish between the undamaged condition and the different types of damage scenarios.
 The proposed TL strategy consisting of four steps is addressed: 1. the Data Preparation; 2. the Feature Extractions; 3. the Training Phase; 4. the Test Phase.

-Data Preparation.
-In the data preparation stage, the source domain and the target domain datasets need to be properly defined and uniformed to avoid ill-conditioned relations between the two domains.
+Data Preparation In the data preparation stage, the source domain and the target domain datasets need to be properly defined and uniformed to avoid ill-conditioned relations between the two domains.
 In this stage, the train and test datasets are constructed, where the first collects data from the audio dataset and a section from the structural systems, while the test set consists of data only from the structural system.

-It is fundamental to highlight how the target domain and the source domain present different frequency content.
-Generally, audio records show a frequency content that can space from low-frequency value up to kHz, and the sampling frequency usually adopted to collect those records is very high (8 kHz or 16kHz).
+It is fundamental to highlight how the two target domains associated with structural systems and the source domain present different frequency content.
+Generally, audio records show a frequency content that can space from low-frequency value up to kHz, and the sampling frequency usually adopted to collect those records is very high (8 kHz or 16 kHz).
 Lower frequency contents characterize structural systems that rarely exceed the 20-30 Hz range, and consequently, the needed sampling frequency is much smaller (100-200 Hz) with respect to the one used for audio records.
 This discrepancy in frequency content requires a domain adaptation procedure to uniform the frequency spectrum of the source and target domains.
 In this work, the structural system presents records sampled at 400 Hz, while the VoxCeleb utterances are recorded at 16 kHz.
-To achieve an equivalence in terms of frequency content to the same frequency range of the audio records (Figure 2).
+To achieve an equivalence in terms of frequency content between the domains, a transformation procedure is implemented to bring the structural frequency content to the same frequency range of the audio records (Fig. 2).
+To build a richer audio dataset, both the audio and structural datasets have been augmented.
+In the VoxCeleb dataset, the records are augmented with reverberation, noise, music, and babble using the MUSAN dataset.
+Once the corrupted records are created, they are combined with the original clean data so that the trained model can learn and discriminate between cleaned signals and signal with noise and disturbances.
+For the structural dataset, the original raw signal for the numerical simulation is corrupted with white Gaussian noise characterized by 10% RMS, and in each simulation, a small perturbation on the mass and stiffness of each degree of freedom is introduced.

-Figure 2: Power Spectrum of an undamaged record for the first sensor.
-In red the original frequency scale of the structural dataset, in blue the modified scale obtained after frequency domain transformation.
+Fig. 2 Power spectrum of an undamaged record for the first sensor.
+In red the original frequency scale of the structural dataset, in blue the modified scale obtained after frequency domain transformation